 Link building might involve reaching out to the target websites asking to be a guest blogger for the opportunity to place a link on their site.
 It might also involve building “Skyscraper” content or “Ultimate Guide” content that attracts backlinks.

-An SEO manager is a marketing professional who assumes responsibility for your website’s SEO strategy.
-This includes planning, implementing, and managing that strategy.
+An SEO manager is a marketing professional who assumes responsibility for your website’s SEO strategy, including planning, implementing, and managing that strategy.
+SEO managers are responsible for:

 SEO exists in a complicated and ever-changing landscape.
 Even if your in-house team knows something about SEO, they may have gaps in their knowledge — technical SEO but no off-page SEO, for example.
 If your team doesn’t constantly stay abreast of SEO best practices, what they think they know about SEO could be outdated — even counterproductive.